CSR Activity Report (CSR Guideline Activity Reports) - Human Rights Promotion and Human Resources Development

 September 3– 4, 2020 (held online)

 With regard to the three issues defined in the fifth seminar (the promotion to managerial/specialist positions, retention of young employees, and the realization of long-term career development), the participants divided into 11 groups to report and discuss the activities undertaken, the results achieved, and recommendations for future action.
+Due to the COVID-19 pandemic, the seminar was held as a virtual meeting in fiscal 2020, rather than in-person as it has been in the past.

 Fiscal 2021

-Online Discussion Meeting for Female G-Course Employees
+Online Discussion Meeting for Female G-Course2 Employees

 November and December 2021 (participants divided into groups for a total of 62 sessions)